Physics tutor near Irvine, CA

 Angle of Projection: Optimizing the Jump

-Sayed Sahil taught 23 days ago
+Sayed Sahil taught about 1 month ago

 The session involved a Tutor explaining the fundamentals of physics simulations, starting with the distinction between classical and quantum computing.
 The Tutor then guided the Student through the principles of simulating motion using equations of motion and Newton's Laws, with plans to delve deeper into conservation laws and particle collisions in future lessons.